 The precise language of political advertising authorized by someone other than a candidate, the candidate's agent, or a political committee will determine if the advertising contains express advocacy and is therefore required to include a disclosure statement.
 Generally, the question is whether the communication expressly advocates the election or defeat of an identified candidate, or expressly advocates the passage or defeat of a measure, such as a bond election.
 The inclusion of words such as "vote for," "elect," "support," "defeat," "reject," or "Smith for Senate" would clearly constitute express advocacy, but express advocacy is not limited to communications that use those words.
-Similar phrases, such as "Cast your ballot for X," would also constitute express advocacy or its functional equivalent "if the ad is susceptible to no reasonable interpretation other than as an appeal to vote for or against a specific candidate."
+Similar phrases, such as "Cast your ballot for X," would also constitute express advocacy.
+Additionally, in 2007, the United States Supreme Court held that an advertisement included express advocacy or its functional equivalent "if the ad is susceptible to no reasonable interpretation other than as an appeal to vote for or against a specific candidate."
 FEC v.
 Wis.
 Right to Life, Inc., 551 U.S. 449 (2007).
 It is a question of fact whether a particular communication constitutes express advocacy.
 If you are not sure whether political advertising contains express advocacy, do the cautious thing and include the disclosure statement.
 That way, there is no need to worry about whether you have violated the law.